MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

 6. **Enable HTTPS (Optional)**:
     For secure communication, configure HTTPS by providing valid SSL certificates in the `.env` file.

+## API Endpoints

+The application provides the following endpoints:

+- **`/TwitchBot`**
+    Redirects the user to Twitch's authorization page for obtaining a bot access token using predefined bot scopes.

+- **`/TwitchUser`**
+    Redirects the user to Twitch's authorization page for obtaining a user access token using predefined user scopes.

+- **`/TwitchCustom`**
+    Redirects the user to Twitch's authorization page for obtaining an access token with custom scopes.
+    - Query Parameter: `scopes` (space-delimited list of scopes).

+- **`/TwitchValidate`**
+    Serves a validation page where users can input and validate their Twitch tokens.

+- **`/Twitch/callback`**
+    Handles the callback from Twitch after user authorization.
+Exchanges the authorization code for an access token and returns the token details as JSON.

 ## License
 This project is licensed under the [MIT License](LICENSE).